The Unofficial NBA Streaming Guide

 NBA League Pass

 Most of the major sports leagues provide out-of-market packages.
-There are NFL Sunday Ticket and MLB.TV, for example.
-And the NHL and MLS use ESPN+ for this purpose.
+There are NFL Sunday Ticket and MLB.tv, for example.
+And the NHL uses ESPN+ for this purpose.

 Similarly, the standard way to watch out-of-market NBA games is to sign-up for NBA League Pass.
 You can get it directly from the league and watch either on the NBA app or through NBA.com.